 I still need to print nice and large wall art and to find a solution to hide the plastic drawers under the desk, is on my to-do list for the next week!

 The unfolded room divider is about 4 feet wide and 6 feet tall.
-So let’s build a room divider!
-Here is the material you will need:
+So let’s build it!
+Here are the supplies you will need:

 - 3 pieces of plywood 6mm of 16″ x 64″